Description

 - CryEngine, Unreal Engine, FMOD Studio, and Unity integrations available upon request

-- Compatible platforms: Windows, PS4, PS5, XBOX 1, XBOX Series X, JavaScript
+- Compatible platforms: Windows, PS4, PS5, XBOX 1, XBOX Series X, JavaScript, Nintendo Switch

 - Implementation of custom platforms possible